NCERT Solutions for Class 12 Physics Chapter 13 - Nuclei

 The mass of an element with mass number A will be about A u.
 The density of its nucleus, therefore, would be

-Class 12 Physics Chapter 13 Nuclei: Additional Questions
+NCERT Solutions for Class 12 Physics Chapter 13 - Nuclei: Additional Questions

-Class 12 Physics Chapter 13 Nuclei: Additional Questions are designed to enhance conceptual clarity and problem-solving skills beyond the NCERT textbook.
+Nuclei class 12 question answers (Additional Questions) are designed to enhance conceptual clarity and problem-solving skills beyond the NCERT textbook.
 These questions cover nuclear forces, energy, and decay processes, making them highly useful for board exams and entrance tests like JEE/NEET.

 Answer: